 Sacramento, CA 95814Voice: (916) 445-0613

-Within 30 calendar days after receipt of the appeal, the Deputy Director of Administration or designee will contact the complainant to discuss the complaint and possible resolutions.
+Within 30 calendar days after receipt of the appeal, the designee will contact the complainant to discuss the complaint and possible resolutions.

-Within 30 calendar days after the contact, the Deputy Director of Administration or designee will respond in writing with a final resolution of the complaint.
+Within 30 calendar days after the contact, the designee will respond in writing with a final resolution of the complaint.
 Responses, where appropriate, will be made in a format accessible to the complainant.

-All written complaints received by the ADA Coordinator or designee, appeals to the Deputy Director of Administration or designee, and responses from these two offices will be retained by OPR for at least three years.
+All written complaints received by the ADA Coordinator or designee, appeals to the designee, and responses from these two offices will be retained by SGC for at least three years.

 Use of this grievance procedure is not a prerequisite to the pursuit of other remedies, such as filing of a disability complaint with the U.S. Department of Justice, the U.S. Equal Employment Opportunity Commission, the Department of Fair Employment and Housing, or other appropriate state or federal agencies.

 This document may be made available in alternate formats as a reasonable accommodation upon request.